jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic Containment,
 2008-09-21

-The beginning of the System Objects article group:
+The beginning of the System Interfaces article group:

 “Objects are never directly accessed.
 They are always floating around somewhere you cannot touch.
 You are always accessing an object through an *object reference*.
 You are always dealing with *references* to objects, never with the object directly.”